-First, if he were tied with seven fresh bowstrings, not yet dried, he would be rendered as weak as the next guy - so she tied him up just like he said, but he broke through the bowstrings as if they were threads.
+First, he told her if he were tied with seven fresh bowstrings, not yet dried, he would be rendered as weak as the next guy.
+So she did that, but he broke them as if they were threads.

-Next, he said if they bind me securely with new ropes that have never been used, then I shall become weak, and be like any other man - she bound him while he slept, yet he broke free.
+Next, he said that if they bind me securely with new ropes that have never been used, then I shall become weak, and be like any other man, so she did that while he slept, yet when he awoke, he broke free.

-Third time, if you weave the seven locks of my head into the web of the loom, then I shall become weak."
+Third time, he told her, if you weave the seven locks of my head into the web of the loom, then I shall become weak.
 Of course, she did this, but to no avail.
 He was as strong as ever!

 Now, you'd think at some point Samson would have figured out this woman was bad news, but he chose to ignore the obvious.
 (How often do we ignore or indulge those very things that get us off track?!)

-Now our Delilahs don't come waving banners saying "I Am Your Destruction."
+Now our Delilahs don't come waving banners saying, "I Am Your Destruction."
 They may come looking good.
-Samson's Delilah was a gorgeous, true temptress.
-Perhaps those things that get us off course aren't as good looking as Delilah, they may simply be familiar, comfortable or habitual.
+Samson's Delilah was gorgeous, a true temptress.
+Perhaps those things that get us off course are not as good looking as Delilah, they may simply be familiar, comfortable or habitual.
 But they are just as destructive, nonetheless.